globalbioticinteractions/companion-planting-decision-support/README.md

 - What plants are beneficial to grow together for pest control?
 - Which plant combinations should be avoided in a garden or farm setting?
-- How does companion planting contribute to soil health?
 - What are the best companion plants for a specific crop (e.g., tomatoes)?
-- How can companion planting be used to attract pollinators?
+- How can companion planting be used to combat specific pests (e.g., aphids)?
-- What are the effects of companion planting on crop yield and quality?
-- How does companion planting influence water usage and conservation in agriculture?
-- What companion plants are suitable for a specific climatic or soil condition?

 Feel free to explore the ontology and contribute to its development.
 Your insights and feedback are valuable in enhancing this knowledge base.